There are plenty of musical treats in store for the audience at this September’s Lichfield Proms in Beacon Park.

 The 65-piece orchestra will lead the main concert at 7.30pm.
 The conductor, Richard Jenkinson, will be joined on stage once again by experienced compere, Danny Mizon.

-Together they will take concert-goers through the main programme on the night, which includes music inspired by war, including fanfares, cavalry marches and the film scores from Saving Private Ryan and War Horse.
+Together they will take concert-goers through the main programme on the night, which includes film scores from Indiana Jones and the Last Crusade, Raiders of the Lost Ark and Harry Potter.

-Lichfield District Council’s free proms will also feature the three singers, Claire Prewer, Jane Stevenson and Richard Coxon.
-They will be singing highlights from the opera Turandot, and proms favourites such Rule Britannia and Land of Hope and Glory.
+Lichfield District Council’s free proms will also feature the two trained singers, Claire Prewer and Richard Coxon.
+They will be singing Highlights from Act 3 of Tosca by Puccini, and proms favourites such Rule Britannia and Land of Hope and Glory.

-Councillor Andy Smith, Lichfield District Council’s Cabinet Member for Leisure & Parks, said: “With top class music, picnicking under the stars in the beautiful surroundings of Beacon Park, and plenty of community cheer, our seventeenth Lichfield Proms in Beacon Park promises to be a fantastic event for the whole family.”
+Councillor Andy Smith, Lichfield District Council’s Cabinet Member for Leisure & Parks, said: “With top class music, al fresco dining in the beautiful surroundings of Beacon Park, and plenty of community spirit, our eighteenth Lichfield Proms in Beacon Park promises to be a fantastic event for the whole family.
+This year we’ve also got an exciting surprise during the main concert at the end of the first half, so make sure you don’t miss it!”

 To find out more about Lichfield Proms in Beacon Park, including how to book prime seating in front of the stage, please visit www.lichfielddc.gov.uk/lichfieldproms